Joey Votto: 2017 season

-Votto finished the first half of the 2017 season with a slash line of .315/.427/.614 while slugging 26 home runs, which tied for the NL lead with Marlins outfielder Giancarlo Stanton.
+Votto finished the first half of the 2017 season with a batting average of .315, an on-base percentage of .427, and a slugging percentage of .614 while slugging 26 home runs, which tied for the National League lead with Marlins outfielder Giancarlo Stanton.
 This performance earned Votto his fifth career All-Star appearance as a substitute.
 He was also known for his promise to buy teammate Zack Cozart a donkey for making the 2017 All-Star Game.
 After many interviews and an appearance in a donkey suit on MLB Network's Intentional Talk, Cozart won the fan vote and made the cut as the National League starting shortstop.
-Votto upheld his end of the deal, buying Cozart a donkey shortly afterward.
+Votto upheld his end of the deal, buying Cozart a donkey named Donald.
 As the second half of the season passed, the Reds continued to struggle, but Votto did just the opposite.
-Late in the year, Votto had a streak of consecutive games reaching base multiple times, which spanned 20 games and was the second longest in MLB history behind Ted Williams' 1948 record of 21.
+Late in the year, Votto had a streak of consecutive games reaching base multiple times, which spanned 20 games and was the second longest in major league history behind Ted Williams' 1948 record of 21.

-He finished the year with a stat-line that consisted of a .319 batting average (4th in the NL), .578 slugging percentage (7th), 106 runs scored (6th), 36 homers (6th), and 100 runs batted in (10th).
-He led the league in OBP at .454, OPS (at 1.032), in walks for the fifth season (134), in walk percentage (at 19%), and in walks per strikeout (at 1.61), while leading the majors in intentional walks (20).
-His WAR total equalled out to 7.5, his second-highest since his year in 2015 when he had 7.6 WAR.
+He finished the year with a stat-line that included a .319 batting average (4th in the NL), a .578 slugging percentage (7th), 106 runs scored (6th), 36 homers (6th), and 100 runs batted in (10th).
+He led the league in on-base percentage at .454, on-base percentage plus slugging average (at 1.032), in walks for the fifth season (134), in walk percentage (at 19%), and in walks per strikeout (at 1.61), while leading the majors in intentional walks (20).
+He had 8.1 wins above replacement according to Baseball Reference, the highest of his career and best in the NL that year.
 Votto's homer total was one under his 2010 season as well.
-Votto became just the first Reds player since Pete Rose in 1975 to start all 162 regular season games in a season and just the fourth player in franchise history to do so.
-He swung at only 15.8% of pitches outside the strike zone (the lowest percentage in the majors).
-Among all active players at the end of the season, he was first in career on-base percentage (.428), second in OPS (.969), third in batting average (.313), fourth in walks (996), and fifth in slugging percentage (.541).
+Votto became the first Reds player since Pete Rose in 1975 to start all 162 regular season games in a season and just the fourth player in franchise history to do so.
+He swung at only 15.8% of pitches outside the strike zone, the lowest rate in the majors.
+Among all active players at the end of the season, he was first in career on-base percentage (.428), second in on-base plus slugging (.969), third in batting average (.313), fourth in walks (996), and fifth in slugging percentage (.541).

 End-of-season awards for Votto included selection as first baseman on Baseball Americas All-MLB Team and his second Lou Marsh Trophy.
-Votto also finished second in the National League MVP voting, narrowly losing out to Giancarlo Stanton by two votes in the fourth-closest vote in MLB history.
+Votto also finished second in the National League Most Valuable Player award voting, narrowly losing out to Giancarlo Stanton by two votes in the fourth-closest vote in major league history.